wtsi-hgi/translate_header/README.md

-replace_reads
+Translate Header
 =============

-Replaces reads in a BAM file
+Translates names of contigs in a BAM file to a new reference.